emazzotta/docker-nginx-lua/README.md

 # Nginx More Headers

-A Docker project for a recent version of Nginx and the module "more_set_headers" to specify custom headers such as a server name like `1337-server` insteead of `nginx` or `apache`
+A Docker project for a recent version of Nginx and the module "more_set_headers" to specify custom headers such as a server name like `1337-server` instead of `nginx` or `apache`

 ## Example